The Geneva Centre of Humanitarian Studies as an institution

 We have a specific pedagogical approach linked with adult learning principles, which are:

-- The students are a driving force;
+• The students are a driving force

-- Learning comes from action and doing;
+• Learning comes from action and doing

-- Learning comes from understanding the action (its utility, structure);
+• Learning comes from understanding the action (its utility, structure)

-- Learning happens over time.
+• Learning happens over time

 Therefore, we consider that learning is an interactive process that happens through peer-to-peer discussions and sharing, between students, lecturers and external speakers.
-Learning is also a continuing process taking place in class during debates and groupwork, conferences and visits organized outside the classroom.
+Learning is also a continuing process taking place during debates and groupwork, conferences and visits organized outside the classroom.
 Participation is evaluated through discussions and assignments.

 The presence during the course is essential, and being present a minimum of 80 % of the time is required.
 This is a condition for credit validation.